 65 Global land surface models (LSMs) are important tools to simulate the feedbacks between terrestrial carbon cycle, increasing atmospheric CO2, and climate and land use change.
-However, 66 67 the lateral carbon transfer, especially for the particulate organic carbon (POC), is still missing or incompletely represented in existing LSMs (Lauerwald et al., 2017; Lauerwald et al., 2020; 68 69 Lugato et al., 2016; Naipal et al., 2020; Nakhavali et al., 2021; Tian et al., 2015).
-It has been hypothesized that the exclusion of lateral carbon transfer in LSMs implies a significant bias in 70 the simulated global land carbon budget (Ciais et al., 2013; Ciais et al., 2021; Janssens et al., 71 2003).
-For instance, the study of Nakhavali et al. (2021) suggested that about 15% of the global 72 73 terrestrial net ecosystem production is exported to inland waters as leached DOC.
-Lauerwald et al. (2020) showed that the omission of lateral DOC transfer in LSM might lead to significant 74 75 underestimation (8.6%) of the net uptake of atmospheric carbon in the Amazon basin while 76 terrestrial carbon storage changes in response to the increasing atmospheric CO2 concentrations 77 were overestimated.
-78 Over the past decade, a number of LSMs have been developed which represent leaching of DOC from soils (Nakhavali et al. 2018, Kicklighter et al. 2013) or the full transport of DOC through the land-river continuum (Lauerwald et al., 2017; Tian et al., 2015).
-However, the erosionbalance of terrestrial ecosystems strongly (Lal., 2003; Van Oost et al., 2007; Tian et al., 2015), is still not or poorly represented in LSMs.
-The explicit simulation of the complete transport process of POC at large spatial scales is still a major challenge, due to the complexity of the processes sediment and POC in river channels and floodplains, re-detachment of the previously deposited sediments and POC, decomposition and transformation of POC in riverine and flooding waters, as well as the changes of soil profile caused by erosion and deposition (Doetterl et al., 2016;
+However, 66 67 the lateral carbon transfer, especially for the particulate organic carbon (POC), is still missing or incompletely represented in existing LSMs (Lauerwald et al., 2017; Lauerwald et al., 2020; 68 Lugato et al., 2016; Naipal et al., 2020; Nakhavali et al., 2021; Tian et al., 2015).
+It has been 69 hypothesized that the exclusion of lateral carbon transfer in LSMs implies a significant bias in 70 71 the simulated global land carbon budget (Ciais et al., 2013; Ciais et al., 2021; Janssens et al., 2003).
+For instance, the study of Nakhavali et al. (2021) suggested that about 15% of the global 72 terrestrial net ecosystem production is exported to inland waters as leached DOC.
+Lauerwald et 73 al. (2020) showed that the omission of lateral DOC transfer in LSM might lead to significant 74 underestimation (8.6%) of the net uptake of atmospheric carbon in the Amazon basin while 75 terrestrial carbon storage changes in response to the increasing atmospheric CO2 concentrations 76 from soils (Nakhavali et al. 2018, Kicklighter et al. 2013) or the full transport of DOC through the land-river continuum (Lauerwald et al., 2017; Tian et al., 2015).
+However, the erosion-